 Today’s interview is with Lorraine Reguly.
 She has gone through many ups and downs that can easily make a person depressed or feel like quitting, but she recovered from all the problems in her life.
 In this interview, we uncover what type of challenges she faced and how she recovered.
-Anyone can implement her strategies to save someone from being depressed or even possibly committing suicide.
+Anyone can implement her strategies to save someone from being depressed or overcome failures.

 Let’s get started.

 Q1.
 Lorraine, Tell us about yourself

 Hi.
 I’m not sure where to begin, because I am so many things, to so many people!

 From a business standpoint, I am a writer, an editor, a certified English teacher, a coach/consultant, and an author assistant.
 This last one means I help other people become published authors.

 I am an author, too.
 So far, I have two books to my name – Risky Issues and From NOPE to HOPE: How I Overcame My Suicidal Thoughts (and How You Can Too).